novalain/TetrisAI/readme.md

 This is a utility-based agent that for every move evaluates the boards state using a utility function based on a linear weighted sum of heuristics.

 ### Heuristics
- The boards state consists of six features which are:
+ The boards state consists of six heuristics which are:

 * Number of holes
 * Landing height